amirhamzaayon/Raaya-Social-Landing-Page/README.md

 ## 📖 About The Project

 Raaya Social is a fictitious agency offering short‑form video content and full‑service social media management at a flat monthly rate.
-This landing page was designed in Figma with pixel‑perfect attention to detail, then implemented in HTML, CSS, and a touch of JavaScript for interactive components:
+This landing page was designed in Figma with pixel‑perfect attention to detail, then implemented in HTML, CSS, and a touch of JavaScript for interactive components.

-- **Hamburger menu** for mobile navigation
-- **Accordion FAQs** for quick answers
-- **Call‑to‑action** sections: “Get Started” & “Book a Demo”
-- Showcase of services, client logos, testimonials, and contact form

 ---